endless-sky/endless-sky-wiki/CreatingMissions.md

 If a specific destination is given (i.e. `destination <planet>`) and no clearance is included in the mission, you must pay a bribe if you are not allowed to land on that planet.
 (Sometimes bribing the authorities could be part of the mission plot.)

-If the destination is specified via a filter, the filter will not match planets you cannot land on unless this mission contains a `clearance` tag. *Omitting the tag may make it impossible for a particular mission to be offered.*
+If the destination is specified via a filter, the filter will not match planets you cannot land on unless this mission contains a `clearance` tag. *Omitting the tag may make it impossible for a particular mission to be offered.* Beginning with **v 0.9.13**, stopover or destination filters that explicitly list planets for which the player needs clearance as an option in the filter's `planet` list will now match these previously forbidden destinations.

 The `clearance` tag may have child entries that specify a [location filter](#filters), the same as the `source` and `destination` tags described below.
 In this case, you have clearance on all planets that match that filter, in addition to on the destination planet.